-Hobart and Munster patients often want to know why their breasts don’t look right after augmentation.
+Patients from Munster, Hobart, Crown Point, and Frankfort often want to know why their breasts don’t look right after augmentation.
 Here are a few common causes.

 Poor surgical technique.
 The patient’s previous surgeon may have created a pocket that was too large for their implant.
 As a result, the implant may have moved out of its proper position.
 In these cases, patients usually notice a problem soon after surgery.

 Capsular contracture.
 Excessive scar tissue can form around breast implants.
 This can harden the breasts, change their appearance, and cause discomfort.

 Rupture, Deflation, and rippling.
 Deflation occurs when the shell of the breast implant is ruptured.
 Signs of a rupture are more noticeable in women with saline breast implants, as the breast may quickly change in size and shape.
 With rippling, the folds of the implant become visible through the skin.